wizeline/academy-data-bootcamp-selection-challenge/README.md

 This challenge **is not** a test or an exam; it is a project, and you are the engineer assigned to solve this issue.

 Communication is essential, and we are here to help you if you get stuck or have any concerns - open an issue in the source repository, and our team of expert Data Engineers will get back to you as soon as possible!

+We need you to use the same email address for your registration, for your Coding Challenge in **CodeSignal** and for your Practical Challenge.
+This way we can have a 360 profile of your work.
 <br />

 ## Technical Challenge Part 1 - Coding